A first day of Homeschool Party?

 15 Fun Activities for First Day:

-A race to a word.
-Here’s why: so they know where the dictionaries are, I can introduce new vocabulary, and it’s an easy game that kids of all ages can do (well, ‘reading’ kids anyway).
+We each have a dictionary and we each race to a word that I suggest.
+Here’s why: so they know where the dictionaries are, also I can introduce new vocabulary, and it’s an easy game that kids of all ages can do (well, ‘reading’ kids anyway).

 Sign the sibling constitution.

 Yes, we really do this.
 No, it’s not adhered to like a legal document, but it is a good reminder of how we want to engage our siblings.